vectra-ai-research/derf/docs/comparison.md

 It consists of a CLI tool which operators can 'detonate' individual attack techniques against an AWS, GCP or Azure target.
 Each attack technique is a self-contained module which creates the infrastructure required for the attack in a *warm-up* phase, following which the attack is performed.
 Finally, any created infrastructure is destroyed.
 While Stratus Red Team is an *awesome* tool for an individual operator, its not great for those less technical or when you need to democratize attack execution, making it invocation available to larger teams.

-DeRF has chosen to release with a set of pre-defined AWS attack techniques in parity with Stratus Red Team to provide consistency between the publicly available tools.
-However, DeRF is extensible.
-Users are encouraged to create their own modules.
+DeRF has made the decision to release a predefined set of AWS attack techniques that aligns with the capabilities of Stratus Red Team.
+This choice ensures consistency among the publicly available tools.
+However, it's important to note that DeRF is designed to be extensible.
+Users are encouraged to develop their own modules, allowing for customization and expansion based on their specific requirements.

 ^^Use Stratus Red Team when^^: There is an individual, technical operator who needs to execute a set of pre-defined attack techniques in AWS, Azure, K8s or GCP.